 When you are at the store, make sure you get a good fitting for your hockey skates: In this article we will cover personal preferences in skates, and which style and brand of skate will be best for you.

 Can the Steel be Replaced on Your Skates?

 Ask about replacing steel (the skate blade).
 Most skates that are designed for hockey will have replaceable steel.
-Some brands like CCM, Reebok and Easton have visible screws on the outside, and other brands like Bauer have the screws underneath the heel beneath the sole.
+Some brands like CCM have visible screws on the outside, and other brands like Bauer have the screws underneath the heel beneath the sole.

 Skates without replaceable steel are most likely low-end skates, not meant for regular use.
 Good skates are designed to outlast their blades (and blades can sometimes break) so you need a skate that allows you to replace the steel when needed.
 Without this option you will need to replace your entire skate within a few years.

 In some of the lower end skates the steel is actually molded to the blade holder and can not be replaced.
 In these cases the steel is usually very low grade and prone to pitting (pitting is tiny holes and dents in the skate blade) and will not hold a sharpened edge as long

 This varies, but if you play more than once a week and get your skates sharpened regularly then you will need to replace your skate blades after a few years.
 After being sharpened over and over the steel wears down, and once it gets too close to the plastic it can effect your skating.
 The guys at your pro shop who sharpen your skates will tell you when it’s time to replace the steel.
 It’s not expensive to do so, and means you get to keep skating in the skates that you love!